NixOS/nix.dev/source/tutorials/file-sets.md

 :::

 :::{warning}
-With the [`flakes` experimental feature](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake) enabled, a local directory containing `flake.nix` is always copied into the Nix store *completely* unless it is a Git repository!
+With [experimental Flakes](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake), a local directory containing `flake.nix` is always copied into the Nix store *completely* unless it is a Git repository!
 :::

 This implicit coercion also works for files: